Daniel Amigo

-Daniel Amigo (born September 13, 1995) is a Mexican-American-Argentine professional basketball player for Libertadores de Querétaro of the Liga Nacional de Baloncesto Profesional (LNBP).
+Daniel Amigo (born September 13, 1995) is a Mexican-American-Argentine professional basketball player for Astros de Jalisco of the CIBACOPA.
 He played college basketball for the Denver Pioneers.
 He plays for the Mexico men's national basketball team.

 High school career

 Amigo attended Coronado High School.
 As a senior, he averaged 20 points and 10 rebounds per game.
 He committed to Denver.

 College career

 As a freshman at Denver, Amigo averaged 6.1 points and 1.5 rebounds per game.
 He averaged 2.1 points and 1.3 rebounds per game as a sophomore.
 Following the season, Rodney Billups was hired as head coach, and Amigo sharply increased his production during his junior season.
 He averaged 15.5 points and 7.1 rebounds per game as a junior, earning Second Team All-Summit League honors.
 As a senior, Amigo averaged 15.3 points and 6.6 rebounds per game, shooting 52 percent from the field.
 He was named to the Second Team All-Summit League.